gh123man/Async-Channels/README.md

         rx(a) { print($0!) }
         // send "b" to b
         tx(b, "b")
-        // if both a and b yield, print "NONE" none {
+        // if both a and b suspend, print "NONE" none {
             print("NONE")
         }